-- If a complete eigenstructure is prescribed, to find necessary and sufficient conditions for the existence of a rational matrix with this complete eigenstructure.
+- 1 If a complete eigenstructure and a degree d are prescribed, to find necessary and sufficient conditions for the existence of a polynomial matrix with this complete eigenstructure and this degree. - 2 If a complete eigenstructure is prescribed, to find necessary and sufficient conditions for the existence of a rational matrix with this complete eigenstructure.

-- necessary and sufficient conditions for the existence problem above when the minimal indices of the row and column spaces are prescribed - Instead of the minimal indices of the right and left null spaces or - In addition to the complete eigenstructure.
+- 1 necessary and sufficient conditions for the existence problems above when the minimal indices of the row and column spaces are prescribed - 2 instead of the minimal indices of the right and left null spaces - or - 3 in addition to the complete eigenstructure.

-- If a complete eigenstructure is prescribed, to find necessary and sufficient conditions for the existence of a rational matrix with this complete eigenstructure.
+- 1 If a complete eigenstructure and a degree d are prescribed, to find necessary and sufficient conditions for the existence of a polynomial matrix with this complete eigenstructure and this degree. - 2 If a complete eigenstructure is prescribed, to find necessary and sufficient conditions for the existence of a rational matrix with this complete eigenstructure.

-- necessary and sufficient conditions for the existence problem above when the minimal indices of the row and column spaces are prescribed - 1 instead of the minimal indices of the right and left null spaces or - 2 in addition to the complete eigenstructure.
+- 1 necessary and sufficient conditions for the existence problems above when the minimal indices of the row and column spaces are prescribed - 1 instead of the minimal indices of the right and left null spaces or - 2 in addition to the complete eigenstructure.

-- If a complete eigenstructure is prescribed, to find necessary and sufficient conditions for the existence of a rational matrix with this complete eigenstructure.
+- 1 If a complete eigenstructure and a degree d are prescribed, to find necessary and sufficient conditions for the existence of a polynomial matrix with this complete eigenstructure and this degree. - 2 If a complete eigenstructure is prescribed, to find necessary and sufficient conditions for the existence of a rational matrix with this complete eigenstructure.

-- necessary and sufficient conditions for the existence problem above when the minimal indices of the row and column spaces are prescribed - 1 instead of the minimal indices of the right and left null spaces or - 2 in addition to the complete eigenstructure.
+- 1 necessary and sufficient conditions for the existence problems above when the minimal indices of the row and column spaces are prescribed - 1 instead of the minimal indices of the right and left null spaces or - 2 in addition to the complete eigenstructure.

-- If a complete eigenstructure is prescribed, to find necessary and sufficient conditions for the existence of a rational matrix with this complete eigenstructure.
+- 1 If a complete eigenstructure and a degree d are prescribed, to find necessary and sufficient conditions for the existence of a polynomial matrix with this complete eigenstructure and this degree. - 2 If a complete eigenstructure is prescribed, to find necessary and sufficient conditions for the existence of a rational matrix with this complete eigenstructure.

-- necessary and sufficient conditions for the existence problem above when the minimal indices of the row and column spaces are prescribed - 1 instead of the minimal indices of the right and left null spaces or - 2 in addition to the complete eigenstructure.
+- 1 necessary and sufficient conditions for the existence problems above when the minimal indices of the row and column spaces are prescribed - 1 instead of the minimal indices of the right and left null spaces or - 2 in addition to the complete eigenstructure.

-- 1 Preliminaries: Which are the data to be prescribed? - 2 Goals of the talk - 3 Reminders on prescribed complete eigenstructure - 4 Prescribed data with minimal indices of row and column spaces - 5 Conclusions
+- 1 Preliminaries: Which are the data to be prescribed? - 2 Goals of the talk - 3 Reminders on prescribed complete eigenstructures - 4 Prescribed data with minimal indices of row and column spaces - 5 Conclusions